storageos/storageos.github.io/_includes/k8s/bestpractices.md

 ## StorageOS Pod placement

-StorageOS must run in nodes that will contribute with storage capacity to the cluster, and the nodes that will host Pods which use StorageOS volumes.
-For production environments, it is recommended to not place StorageOS Pods in Master nodes.
+StorageOS must run on nodes that will contribute storage capacity to the cluster, and on nodes that will host Pods which use StorageOS volumes.
+For production environments, it is recommended to not place StorageOS Pods on Master nodes.

 StorageOS is deployed with a DaemonSet controller.
 Therefore, the NoSchedule